misshie/bioruby-ucsc-api/README.md

  DB = Ucsc::Hg19
  DB.connect

- # Supressing deprecation warnings for using dynamic finders such as 'find_by_name_and_chrom'.
-These syles are deprecated in ActiveRecord 4.0.
+ # Suppressing deprecation warnings for using dynamic finders such as 'find_by_name_and_chrom'.
+ # These syles are deprecated in ActiveRecord 4.0.
  ActiveSupport::Deprecation.silenced = true
 ```